billbillbilly/streetscape/README.md

 ```
 <img src="/images/pwsurvey.png" width="500" />

-To generate pair-wised comparison survey:
+To generate pair-wise comparison survey:
 ```r
 header <- "Please review the following picture(s):" questions <- c('which one is more beautiful?', 'which one is safer?')